billpaulwalker/microsoft-fabric-lakehouse-project/README.md

 - Power BI-ready dimensional modeling
 - Dev/Test/Prod deployment thinking

-## Branding Purpose

-This project is designed to support the LinkedIn Featured item:

-**Microsoft Fabric Lakehouse Project**

-It demonstrates the ability to design, build, explain, and productionize a modern data platform rather than simply list tools on a resume.

 ## Business Scenario

 A commercial real estate organization receives data from operational source systems, Excel/CSV extracts, and API feeds.
 The business needs trusted reporting for Finance, Accounting, and Operations.